lmy6268/NGCrawler/README.md

 ## <b>Downloaded Image Path</b>
 ---
 You can find images in "./crawledData". <br/>
-And Naver crawled result is recored in Json and Google's too.
+The crawled result is recorded by Json each Search Engine.